How Much Do SEO Services Cost in 2025? A Realistic Breakdown

 Start with a technical audit

-Even a one-time audit ($500–$1,500) can reveal indexation problems, duplicate content, missing schema, and internal linking gaps that suppress rankings.
+Even a one-time audit ($500 to $1,500) can reveal indexation problems, duplicate content, missing schema, and internal linking gaps that suppress rankings.
 Fix those before paying for monthly content.
+My technical SEO audit checklist shows exactly what a thorough one should cover.

 Target money pages first